favre49/CSF422-A2/README.md

 To run case (c), run the command: `./matrixmul_case_c`

-The output from each case can be found in the folder.
+The screenshots of the output from each case can be found in the folder.